cjdbarlow/Part-One/the-viva.md

 ##Understanding the Viva
 To do well at the viva:
 * Understand **the viva is a performance piece**
-The viva is a ritualised converation.
+The viva is a ritualised conversation.
 Success requires you to know and understand the language and structure used, just like the SAQ.
 * **Structure your answer**
 As with the SAQ, categorise your answer.
     * Have a good opening statement